4GeeksAcademy/machine-learning-content/02-6d-stats/random-variables.md

 1. The number of trials is fixed.
 2. Each trial is independent.
-3. The probability of succeess is exactly the same for all trials.
+3. The probability of success is exactly the same for all trials.

 ![binomial_rv.jpg](../assets/binomial_rv.jpg)